-- Work in collaboration with other stakeholder departments and organisations in order to enforce environmental laws and legislation.
+- Work in collaboration with other stakeholder departments and organizations in order to enforce environmental laws and legislation.

 - Oversee and regulate the environmental impact of military training activities.

-- Manage the Akrotiri Education, Environmental and Information Centre which is part of the Cyprus network for environmental education.
+- Manage the Akrotiri Education, Environmental and Information Center which is part of the Cyprus network for environmental education.

 - Draw up Environmental Management Plans for protected sites – including management prescriptions and action plans